-Inform us of your interest in applying for a scholarship using the Registration of Interest form below, and specifying which course you are interested in.
+Inform us of your interest in applying for a scholarship for the 2019 intakes using the Registration of Interest form below, and specifying which course you are interested in.

 Registration of Interest

 I wish to apply for a Commonwealth Eye Health Consortium Scholarship at University of Cape Town.
 I confirm that: